zesty-genius128/Certus_server/README.md

 }
 ```

-### Step 2: Restart Claude Desktop
+### Step 2: Restart the App

-Close and reopen Claude Desktop completely.
+Close and reopen Claude Desktop/the MCP client completely.
 The drug information tools should now be available.

 ### Step 3: Test the Integration